 Our wrongful death team at Bader Scott Injury Lawyers understands money will never replace your lost family member.
 However, we also believe an unexpected and wrongful death should not cause your family a financial tailspin.

-For more information about filing a wrongful death lawsuit, don’t hesitate to contact our team for a free consultation.
-We will evaluate your case and assist your family in the financial aspects of your recovery.
+For more information about filing a wrongful death lawsuit, do not hesitate to contact our team for a free consultation.
+We will evaluate your case and explain how hard it will be to prove wrongful death in your particular situation.

 Call or text (404) 888-8888 or complete a Free Case Evaluation form